aaronbloomfield/ccc/hws/btcparser/index.md

 - Files with multiple blocks
     - [blk00000-f10.blk](blk00000-f10.blk) (2.3 Kb) contains the first 10 blocks
     - [blk00000-f100.blk](blk00000-f100.blk) (24 Kb) contains the first 100 blocks
+    - blk00000-f30000.blk (7 Mb) contains the first 30,000 Bitcoin blocks.
+Due to this file's size, it is not kept in this repository, but can be found on Collab in the Resources tool
     - blk00000.blk (125 Mb) contains the first 119,341 Bitcoin blocks.
 Due to this file's size, it is not kept in this repository, but can be found on Collab in the Resources tool
 - Files with single blocks
     - [blk00000-b0.blk](blk00000-b0.blk) is block 0, the genesis block